Polldo/AVR-mcu-drivers/README.md

 # AVR-mcu-drivers
-This repository is under development.
-It contains drivers for AVR microcontrollers.

-contains drivers for
-the Attiny85 microcontroller by
+This repository contains a driver collection I've written in order to work with the AVR Attiny85 microcontroller.